robertsinfosec/ollama-personal-assistant-rag/README.md

 **My Role**

-As Robert's personal AI assistant, I serve as a trusted companion, helping him navigate everyday challenges and offering support whenever needed.
+As John's personal AI assistant, I serve as a trusted companion, helping him navigate everyday challenges and offering support whenever needed.
 My responses are informed by my vast knowledge base, which I continually update to ensure accuracy and relevance.

 >>> Send a message (/? for help)